mariyan-stephen/Quiztn-quizz-app/README.md

 # Quiztn Quizz App

 Quiztn is a quiz web application built with Express.js for the server-side and Svelte for the client-side.
-Users can choose from a variety of quizzes, attempt them, and view their scores.
+Users can enjoy a single-question-at-a-time quiz experience with real-time updates.

 ## Features
-- Variety of quizzes to attempt
+- Single-question-at-a-time experience
-- Real-time score updates
+- Questions fetched from a free public API
-- Leaderboard to display top scores
+- Real-time quiz navigation

 ## Technologies Used
 - Frontend: Svelte